coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/client-tls-certificate.rst

 The CSR file created in the previous step should be located in ``pki/reqs/bdb-instance-0.req`` (or whatever Common Name you used in the ``gen-req`` command above).
-You need to send it to the organization managing the BigchainDB network so that they can use their CA to sign the request.
+You need to send it to the organization managing the corechaindb network so that they can use their CA to sign the request.
 (The managing organization should already have a self-signed CA.)